Mani Bhavan Gandhi Museum

 World Peace Gong © Sami Ben Gharbia

 The former home of Mahatma Gandhi, the Mani Bhavan Gandhi Museum is a Gujarati-style house featuring three floors for visitors to explore.
 The house did not belong to Gandhi but served as his home and headquarters in Bombay for 17 eventful years between 1917 and 1934; it belonged to a friend of his, who was his host whenever he visited the city.
 Several important events and activities in Gandhi's political life took place or were initiated at this place - he was arrested on the terrace in 1932.
 The museum houses an incredible library, full of Gandhi-related books, periodicals, photographs, posters and even the great man's old charkha (spinning wheel).
 His old room has been preserved as it was when he lived in it, as far as possible, and there is a Picture Gallery and an Auditorium that plays Gandhi's speeches and films about him.
 The terrace where he once prayed, spoke and was arrested is open to the public.
 There is also a Sales Counter which sells memorabilia like stamps, photographs and books.
-For anybody interested in the life of this global icon the museum is a must, but it will probably bore young children or those who have no interest in history.
+For anybody interested in the life of this global icon the museum is a must.

 Address: 19 Laburnam Rd